espeak-ng/espeak-ng/docs/phonemes.md

 | `fnt`   | front           | `kirshenbaum` |
 | `cnt`   | center          | `kirshenbaum` |
 | `bck`   | back            | `kirshenbaum` |

+__NOTE:__ The `smh` vowels are more `cnt` than the other vowels.
+However, this distinction is not needed to classify these vowels so there are no features for front-central and back-central.
+The `fnt` and `bck` features are used instead.

 ### Rounding